nusrobomaster/nusrobomaster.github.io/docs/nav-teams/Waffle-Dudes.md

     - Laser for visual assistance when aiming

     - Compressed air pressure must not exceed 20 MPa, initial firing speed limit of 30 m/s

+    - There is a focus on a aggressive close quarters playstyle with close range shooting.
+It is important that the gun still needs to be relatively accurate to adapt to newer strategies.
+Longer barrel length up to 20 cm should be utilised.
+Should time and resources permit, rifling and Magnus effect due to imparting spin can be considered to increase accuracy.

 2. Ammo collection and feeding mechanism

-    - Simple “double funnel”, the interior will be lined with soft material like silicone, so the balls do not bounce back out easily
+    - Ammo box with simple “funnel lid”, the top surface will be lined with soft material like silicone, to prevent balls from bouncing out during refilling

-    - Gravity feed balls into gun
+    - In line with keeping gun placement low, ammo box is placed to the rear of the gun and gravity feed balls into chamber

     ![Funnel](./assets/Funnel_WD.png)